MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ## Understand tradeoffs

 Most solutions can be designed in many different ways.
 Each approach has advantages and disadvantages.
-To select the best deployment architecture for your requirements, you need to consider the tradeoffs.

-When you consider regions and availability zones, *data replication* is a common
+You can only make an informed decision about which deployment approach best fits your needs if you understand all of the following elements:

+- The deployment approaches and how they work.
+- The tradeoffs involved in each approach.
+- Your business and workload requirmeents.

+--

 For example, consider how data replication works.
 Suppose you're considering deploying a workload

 - **Replication:** If you deploy across regions, you need to replicate data between them.
 Synchronous replication means you take a perf hit on every transaction, but then everything is consistent.
 Async replication means there's a chance data loss occurs if an outage happens before data is replicated.

+--

+### Architectural tradeoffs

+Your choice of how you use regions and availability zones affects several pillars of the Well-Architected Framework:

-- **Reliability:** Your choice of deployment architecture mitigates different types of risks.
+- **Reliability:** Your choice of deployment approach can help you to mitigate different types of risks.
 In general, the more geographically distributed a workload is, the more resilient it can be.
-- **Cost Optimization:** Some architectural approaches require deploying more resources, which incurs a resource cost.
-Others involve sending data across geographically separated availability zones or regions, which incurs bandwidth costs.
+- **Cost Optimization:** Some architectural approaches require deploying more resources, which often incurs a resource cost.
+Other approaches involve sending data across geographically separated availability zones or regions, which incurs bandwidth costs.
-- **Performance Efficiency:** Some workloads are highly latency-sensitive, TODO  Only really a concern for highly latency-sensitive workloads.
-Most workloads don't fit into this category.
+- **Performance Efficiency:** Occasionally, workloads can be highly sensitive to network latency.
+In these workloads, it's important to physically locate the components close together to minimize the latency when they communicate, which typically means deploying into a single availability zone.
+However, most workloads aren't highly latency sensitive, so this concern doesn't apply.
 - **Operational Efficiency:** Management and failover